MatthewL246/pretendo-docker/README.md

      original Inkay patcher there.
 You could also re-run `./scripts/setup-environment.sh` with a Wii U IP address.
 7. Finally, create a new PNID on your console from the users page.
+   - Make sure that the license agreement has the custom text "Welcome to your selfhosted Pretendo Network server!".
+If it talks about the "Pretendo public beta", you are still connected to the official Pretendo Network server and your proxy settings did not apply correctly.
 8. Go back to [after creating a PNID](#after-creating-a-pnid).

 ### 3DS